epistemehealth/about-source/content/policy/submission-guidelines.md

 2.1 Research Articles that describe new empirical research or analyses

+2.2 Brief Communications for research articles describing single experiments or preliminary results

+2.3 Registered Reports for results-blind evaluation of research articles.
+In Stage 1, authors submit a research proposal that is peer-reviewed.
+If accepted, the final Stage 2 report, including all data and analyses, is published regardless of the results obtained.

-2.2 Review Articles that discuss developments in a field
+2.4 Review Articles that discuss developments in a field

-2.3 Correspondence and Commentary on articles recently published in the journal.
+2.5 Correspondence and Commentary on articles recently published in the journal.
 These may vary from short letter-to-the-editor style notes of one or two paragraphs to in-depth reviews or criticisms.

+2.6 Data Briefs for articles that describe the collection of a dataset that will be useful for other scientists

-2.4 Professional interest articles about career development or developments in professional practice
+2.7 Professional interest articles about career development or developments in professional practice

 ## 3. Word Length